 - Cognitive and memory problems (sometimes referred to as “fibro fog”)

-I have found that a combination of treatment methods seem to elicit the best responses.
-These include dietary changes and specific nutritional support, removal of food allergens and toxic chemicals, chiropractic adjustments, and or acupuncture treatments.
+I found that a combination of these treatment methods seems to elicit the best responses. include dietary changes and specific nutritional support, removal of food allergens and toxic chemicals, chiropractic adjustments, and or acupuncture treatments.
 Of course stress management is a must do.
 If needed, physio therapies (electrical muscle stimulation, ultrasound, ice, heat and myofascial release) may also be used to reduce pain and inflammation, and exercise may be prescribed to boost feel good hormones and enhance detoxification.

 Check out what our patients have to say…